Luos-io/Documentation/src/pages/tools/boot.md

 pyluos-bootloader flash COM3 -t 2 3 4 -b firmware_new.bin
 ```

-In this example, we programmed nodes with ID's numbers 2, 3, and 4.
+In this example, we programmed nodes with ID numbers 2, 3, and 4.

 ## Troubleshooting

 If the connection with the network or with a node is lost during the update, the bootloader allows you to re-run the process without the need to use specific programming tools (such as a JTAG debugger).
-The following image shows what happens in case of loss connection during the update:
+The following image shows what happens in case of a loss of connection during the update:

 <img src="../../_assets/img/flash_error.png" />